29- Moment redistribution for Continuous steel beams.

 Elastic redistribution for Moment values.

 The design of continuous beams is a new subject.
-The first method is the elastic method of moment redistribution, or the 0.90 rule.
-We will introduce different types of beams with continuous span and fixed end moment.
+The first method is the elastic method of moment redistribution, also known as the 0.90 rule.
+We will introduce different types of beams with continuous spans and fixed end moments.
 We will see the values of moments before and after the redistribution.

 Moment redistribution for Continuous steel beams